Escaping the Dumb Zone with RLMs

 Instead of stuffing a massive document directly into the prompt, RLMs store it in a persistent environment - a REPL that persists across reasoning steps.
 The model does what any good developer does: it greps.
 It peeks at structure, runs regex searches across millions of tokens, pulls in what it needs when it needs it.

-The REPL runs in a RestrictedPython sandbox - safe execution with a curated set of tools.
-The model gets access to re, json, math, datetime, and collections.
+This REPL runs in a RestrictedPython sandbox - safe execution with a curated set of tools.
+Models get access to re, json, math, datetime, and collections.
 Enough to slice, search, and transform data.
 Not enough to escape the sandbox.

 A typical interaction looks like this: